yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 That’s around 30 FPS lost in a game supposed to render at 60!

 How do we avoid this?
 Well, Vulkan always interprets any framebuffer currently being presented to screen as sRGB, so replacing the frame with a non-sRGB one is just adding unnecessary additional work and pissing off several drivers.
-Changing the logic to {{< gh-hovercard "12274" "ignore sRGB in framebuffer images" >}} provides smooth frametimes to *unholy driver users*.
+Changing the logic to {{< gh-hovercard "12274" "ignore sRGB in framebuffer images" >}} provides smooth frametimes for users of these drivers.

 {{< imgs
-	"./sm3d.png|What does Mario do with all those many stars?
+	"./sm3d.png|What does Mario do with that many stars?
 Not sing Peaches I hope (Super Mario 3D All-Stars)"
   >}}

-On a related note, let’s talk about presentation limits and how they affect asynchronous presentation, which moves presenting to screen to a different CPU thread.
+On a related note, let’s talk about presentation limits and how they affect asynchronous presentation, which moves presenting to the screen to a different CPU thread.

 Due to several factors, yuzu’s Vulkan renderer could only process up to 6 frames at a time.
-While this isn’t normally an issue on desktop, especially for users that don’t enable Asynchronous Presentation (available in `Emulation > Configure… > Graphics > Advanced`), Android, a platform that demands always using asynchronous presentation, showed us that low enough performance with the setting toggled on, regardless of OS or platform, can cause the queue of swapchain images to grow beyond the limit of 6 frames, which leads to a driver crash, and your progress being lost.
+While this isn’t normally an issue on desktop, especially for users that don’t enable Asynchronous Presentation (available in `Emulation > Configure… > Graphics > Advanced`), Android, a platform that demands always using asynchronous presentation, showed us that low enough performance with the setting toggled on, regardless of OS or platform, can cause the queue of swapchain images to grow beyond the limit of 6 frames.
+Leading to a driver crash and your progress being lost.
 Ouch.

 {{< imgs
 	"./async.png|Feel free to test enabling it now"